packit/sandcastle/README.md

    image needs to be pushed somewhere so openshift can access it.

-3. In the default `oc cluster up` environment, the tests create sandbox pod using the default service account which assigned to every pod.
+3. In the default `oc cluster up` environment, the tests create sandbox pod using the default service account which is assigned to every pod.
 This SA doesn't have permissions to create nor delete pods (so the sandboxing would not work).
 With this command, the SA is allowed to change any objects in the
    namespace: